 Claim button and receive your sETH2.
 You will have now started staking with StakeWise and can be sure of having your APR protected from dilution for the rest of the staking period.

 Your earnings from staking in the Pool can be tracked by looking at the amount of accrued rETH2 or by consulting the dashboard within the StakeWise Pool section of the app.

 At the later stages, StakeWise will add a dedicated Statistics page to show the most important KPIs for the StakeWise Pool and the Ethereum 2.0 network as a whole.

 Upon arrival of Phase 2, StakeWise users will be able to burn sETH2 and rETH2 within the app and receive ETH in return at a 1:1 ratio.

-Every deposit into the Pool will pass through the two stages of utilization, whose length and relative size will temporarily affect the yield of the Pool.
+Every deposit into the Pool will pass through the two stages of utilization.
 These stages are